cj-mills/christianjmills/_posts/2021-7-30-Barracuda-PoseNet-Tutorial-V2-6.md

 ### Create `GetStridedIndexNearPoint` Method

-In order to traverse between neighboring key points and we will need downscale the key point position back down to the heatmap resolution.
-We can calculate the nearest heatmap indices by dividing the position by the stride value for the model.
+In order to traverse from a key point to its neighboring key point, we will need to downscale the key point position back down to the heatmap resolution.
+We can calculate the nearest heatmap indices by dividing the position by the stride value for the model and clamping the result.

 ```c#
 /// <summary>